-HMO stands for House in Multiple Occupation, which includes the following types of properties::
+HMO stands for House in Multiple Occupation, which means a building, or part of a building, such as a flat, that:

-- a building or part of a building, or a self-contained flat that is occupied by more than one household and where more than one household shares, or lacks, a basic amenity such as a bathroom, toilet or cooking facilities; - a converted building that contains at least one unit of living accommodation which is not selfcontained (whether or not the building also contains any such self-contained flat or flats) and is occupied by persons who do not form a single household: - a converted block of self-contained flats which did not meet certain minimum conversion standards based on the 1991 Building Regulations and at least one third of the flats are occupied under short tenancies.
+- is occupied by more than one household and where more than one household shares or lacks an amenity, such as a bathroom, toilet or cooking facilities - is occupied by more than one household and which is a converted building but not entirely self-contained - · flats, whether or not some amenities are shared or lacking - is converted self-contained flats, but does not meet as a minimum standard the requirements of the 1991 Building Regulation and at least one third of the flats are occupied under short tenancies.

-The HMO will be occupied by more than one household:
+The building is occupied by more than one household:

-- · as their only or main residence - as a refuge for people escaping domestic violence - · by students during term time - for other purposes prescribed by the government
+- · as their only or main residence - as a refuge for people escaping domestic violence - · by students during term time - for other purposes prescribed by the government.